 We often feel warm after rubbing our hands together.
 Let us find out how it works.
 The process starts when the mechanical energy supplied by our muscles helps us to move our hands back and forth against each other.
 The motion of the hands is opposed by the force of friction.
 The mechanical energy; therefore, gets dissipated or converted in the form of heat energy, thereby making us feel warm.

 11. Newton’s Cradle

-The Newton’s cradle is the best product to demonstrate the law of conservation of energy.
+Newton’s cradle is the best product to demonstrate the law of conservation of energy.
 It consists of a few pendulum bobs attached to a rod with the help of strings.
 When one bob is pulled to one side and is released, it hits the neighbouring bob; therefore, the energy gets transferred from one bob to the other.
 This transfer of energy goes on and on till the last bob.
-The last pendulum bob does not have a neighbouring bob to transfer energy hence, it dissipates the energy by covering the same distance as covered by the first bob.
+The last pendulum bob does not have a neighbouring bob to transfer energy, hence it dissipates the energy by covering the same distance as covered by the first bob.
 The same experiment can be repeated by pulling two pendulum bobs together, which would displace the last two bobs from their original position.
-Similarly, for the displacement of the ‘n’ number of bobs from their places, ‘n’ bobs move to the opposite side.
-Thereby, displaying the law of conservation of energy
+Similarly, for the displacement of the ‘n’ number of bobs from their places, ‘n’ bobs move to the opposite side, thereby displaying the law of conservation of energy